4.94 from 142 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-• No pastry blender!
+• No pastry cutter needed!
 Instead we’ll use a food processor, which does all of the heavy lifting without overworking the dough.
-I do provide instructions for how to make your scones without a food processor, if you don’t have one!
+Note: I do also provide instructions for how to make them with a pastry cutter or grater, if you don’t have a food processor.

-• It’s customizable!
-Frozen fruit (or fresh fruit, it’s just a bit messier), chocolate chips, dried fruit, nuts, or your favorite zest are all great options.
+• Completely customizable.
+Frozen fruit (or fresh fruit, it’s just a bit messier), chocolate chips, dried fruit, nuts, or citrus zest are all great options.
+I’ve used this recipe for lots of different flavor variations such as my lemon poppy seed scones, chocolate scones, raspberry scones, and more!
+You can also omit the sugar and make a savory version–yum!

-• No eggs!
-I found that using eggs makes scones less flaky and less melt-in-your-mouth.
+• No eggs.
+This is no accidental omission.
+I found that using eggs makes for less flaky and less melt-in-your-mouth results.

 What You Need